dallasrowling/GlobeStar-WordPress-Theme/README.md

 ## Contact

-If you're interested in knowing more about the project, feel free to reach out to via email at: djrowling94@gmail.com
+If you're interested in knowing more about the project, feel free to reach out to via my email address at: djrowling94@gmail.com